Webinar 4.Interpreting Data and Making Decisions

 Example 3

-Using the data displayed on a graph, Crystal’s teacher shows that her current reading performance level is lower than her fourth grade peers.
+| Using the data displayed on a graph, Crystal’s teacher shows that her current reading performance level is lower than her fourth grade peers.
 Crystal’s current reading performance is also lower than the district benchmarks for 4 graders.
-Crystal’s teacher identifies a set goal for Crystal at the end of the school year. |
+Crystal’s teacher identifies a set goal for Crystal at the end of the school year. | Henry’s progress monitoring graphs and mastery of letter-sound identification indicate that he is significantly behind his classroom peers.
+Henry’s teacher sets an ambitious and realistic goal for Henry at the end of 8 weeks.

 |